OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-3.md

 export default withTranslation('homePage')(HomePage)
 ```

-Notice that we dont have to pass it to the withTranslation HOC, because we are not using it on this page.
-If we were to have multiple namespaces on one page we must seperate them in the `t function` by calling `t('homePage:banner')`.
+Notice that we don't have to pass it to the withTranslation HOC, because we are not using it on this page.
+If we were to have multiple namespaces on one page we must separate them when using the `t function` by calling `t('homePage:banner')`.
 We will do this later!

 ### Making a Flashy Dinosaur Page

 Now this is done we can pad out our dinosaur page a bit.

-We will create a more interesting page using the mock data, but importantly we change the `getInitialProps` function to find the correct dinosaur out of the mock data.
+We will create a more interesting page using the mock data, but importantly we shall change the `getInitialProps` function to find the correct dinosaur out of the mock data.

 By the end of this transformation our Dinosaur.js should look like: